 Money can be a source of stress for many people, but learning how to manage your money can alleviate it and make your life easier.
 Each person’s finances are unique so you’ll have to look at your personal expenses to figure out what’s right for you, but with these basics in mind, you’re in a good place to start managing your money more effectively.

-In this article, you’ll learn how to make money online using the same methods I’ve used to create passive income in the past 3 years.
+In this article, you’ll learn how to make money online using the same methods I’ve used to create passive income in the past 3 years, but work great in 2018.
 I have two main goals with this video (technically an article, but check out the video too!).
 The first one is to educate and motivate you to learn how to make money online in 2018.
 The second is to beat Improvement Pills video on the same topic.
 Hopefully, by accomplishing the first goal, by educating and motivating you, and adding immense value throughout this video, it will lead me to my second goal.
 For some reason, I’m really competitive.

 The first half of this video will be about active income.
 Active income is basically exchanging your own time for money.
 The last half of this video will be about passive income online, which basically means that it requires a little bit of initial startup time, and resources, but very, very little upkeep, once you’ve set it up.